EricDinging/Propius/docs/scheduling_layer.md

 The online scheduling logic is invoked by either new job registration or new job request.

+This is an example of a FIFO scheduler.
 ```python
 class FIFO_scheduler(Scheduler):
     # class attributes initialization